Zain-Bin-Arshad/pdf-viewer/README.md

 Make sure you don't delete the text file that is created automatically by the PDFViewer.

 ## Buy me a coffee
 If you like my effort and want this project to move forward, you can support this project by using the `Sponsor` button above.
-Your generous help is much appreciated.
+I appreciate your generous help.

 ## Pythonic Code
-This code is not as pythonic as I want it to be, but I had just enough time and resources to get this done, so this is what it is.
-I might take 1-2 days out of my schedule to refactor this code base so anyone using this code doesn't want to kill me, hahaha.
+This code is not as Pythonic as I want it to be, but I had just enough time and resources to get this done, so this is what it is.
+I might take 1-2 days out of my schedule to refactor this code base.

 ## Special Thanks
 I want to thank [PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI) for developing such a great GUI-Framework in Python.